frankframework/frank-manual/docs/source/gettingStarted/horizonsInterfaces.rst

 Note that bookings, hosts and travelers are referenced by integer id fields.
-Additional information about travelers and hosts, like name, address, thelephone are omitted because they do not have to be stored with a booking.
+Additional information about travelers and hosts, like name, address, telephone are omitted because they do not have to be stored with a booking.
 Every visit has a price, the amount that should be paid to the host.
 In table booking, we store the price that should be paid by the traveler to New Horizons, and the fee kept by New